 Use and Adoption Challenges of Wearable Activity Trackers, a study by students at The Pennsylvania State University shows about 25% of them stopped using FitBit after one week; 50% at the two-week mark; and 75% stopped using the device after four weeks.
 Only three participants used the device every day.

 But our lack of awareness of benefits of staying healthy isn’t the only problem.
-The threat of big data analytics gaining access to private heath data is very much real.
+The threat of big data analytics gaining access to private health data is very much real.
 Every Step You Fake – A Comparative Analysis of Fitness Tracker Privacy and Security is done by Citizen Lab and the Munk School of Global Affairs.
 They discovered several issues that confirm concerns about the potential uses of fitness tracking data is capable of more than monitoring user’s personal wellness.
 The unique identifiers broadcast by all studied devices except for the Apple watch are fixed.
 These static identifiers enable third parties, such as shopping malls, to persistently monitor where fitness wearables are located at a given point in time.The lack of HTTPS encryption exposes the customers to the risk that their sensitive fitness data is being collected or tampered by unauthorized third parties.

 Now, we don’t want our health insurance to collapse because of the data collected from our fitness band.
 And remember folks these are just gadgets and they often have glitches.